gauhsoj/wattpad-scraper/README.md

 ## API Reference

-### `read(url: string): Promise<string>`
+### `read(url: string): Promise<Array<{pageNumber: number, url: string, content: string}>>`

-Reads the content of a specific Wattpad story chapter.
+Reads the content of a specific Wattpad story chapter, including all available pages.

 - `url`: The URL of the chapter to read
-- Returns: Promise resolving to the chapter's text content
+- Returns: Promise resolving to an array of page objects, each containing:

+- `pageNumber`: The page number
+- `url`: The URL of the specific page
+- `content`: The text content of the page

 ### `getParts(url: string): Promise<Array<{title: string, link: string}>>`